 Framed panels such as the large and small ranges are the most cost-effective panels for a given output.
 They can either be left unfixed and plugged in when necessary, or mounted permanently on the roof.An alternative, sophisticated solution is to fit a flexible adhesive backed solar panel to the roof.
 These look great, have an extremely low profile, and are very easy to fit.

 If you have to leave your caravan or motorhome for long periods, you might want to fit a small solar panel to keep the battery topped up, as batteries do tend to self-discharge over time.
 As a result, discharged batteries soon become sulphated and lose their capacity.
-The Victron range of rigid-frame solar panels are ideal for this job, and come in 20, 30 and 50 Watt sizes.
-Alternatively, you can opt for the semi-flexible Unisolar range (see photo), that will gently bend to fit to a caravan roof.
-They can be mounted either using the 4 grommet holes in the panel corners, or by gluing down the panels.
+The Victron range of rigid-frame solar panels are ideal for this job, and come in a range from 30 to 215 Watt sizes.
+Alternatively, you can opt for a flexible panel (see photo), that will gently bend to fit to a caravan roof.
+They can be mounted either using the 4 grommet holes in some panel corners, or by gluing down the panels.